simonemungarirevelis/unicms-unical-storage-handler/docs/source/contents/01_introduction/how_it_works.md

 render the obtained results through a specific template.

-Each template integrates a [Vue.js](https://vuejs.org/) component that takes care of invoking the past resource and retrieving the data.
+Each template integrates a [Vue.js](https://vuejs.org/) component that takes care of invoking the passed resource and retrieving the data.